SilverLinings89/Waveguide/Progress.md

 These results look really good and express the properties expected for this mechanism really well.
 1e-02 appears to be the sweetspot in this setup between reducing the strength of the preconditioner and reducing the amount of unrequired precision.

+From now on, the output manager writes more details into the run_description.txt which is located in the solution directory.
+This makes it easier to understand what the content of a solution folder represents.